 Moving towards a more circular economy could deliver benefits such as reducing pressure on the environment, improving the security of the supply of raw materials, increasing competitiveness, stimulating innovation, boosting economic growth, creating jobs.

 Businesses will be capable to capture more value from their materials and resources and also build loyalty with their customer base.
 Consumers will also be provided with more durable and innovative products that will increase the quality of life and save them money in the long term.

-Circular business advantage offers a pathway for both large and small organisations to identify, capture and retain additional revenues or reduce costs while meeting customer demands in new ways.
+Circular business advantage offers a pathway for both large and small organizations to identify, capture and retain additional revenues or reduce costs while meeting customer demands in new ways.
 This can lead to relative decoupling of resource use and through lowered costs of access and ownership which benefits economic growth.

-Using the tools of a circular economy offers all organisations a lasting advantage by combining more productive ways of doing things while engaging in more system-wide activity: ‘feeding the forest’ and not just ‘doing less harm’.
+Using the tools of a circular economy offers all organizations a lasting advantage by combining more productive ways of doing things while engaging in more system-wide activity: ‘feeding the forest’ and not just ‘doing less harm’.